billthefarmer/blog/blog/content/post/2015-08-31-move-linux-mint-root-partition.md

 #grub-install --boot-directory=/mnt/boot /dev/sdc
 ```

-That didn&#8217;t work either as grub-install wouldn&#8217;t change the uuids in grub.cfg so the new partition would boot.
+That didn&rsquo;t work either as grub-install wouldn&rsquo;t change the uuids in grub.cfg so the new partition would boot.

 So I got evil, I used emacs to do a global search and replace on the old and new uuids in grub.cfg.
 That worked.
 Once the new partition had booted I did another grub-install to correct the hacked grub.cfg.
 What interests me &#8211; Is there a less evil way of doing this with grub2?